Note that this window is only available in the AllSight tier of the Sassafras Suite

 See also our Short Burst Training Video on this topic.

-Purchases can be imported from a tab delimited text file or from a CSV.
+Purchases can be imported from a tab delimited text file or from a CSV with a header row.
 To start an import, drag the text or CSV file from Windows Explorer (or Mac Finder) directly into the Purchases window within KeyConfigure.
-You will see a window like this:
+You will see a window like this appear:

 Once you have chosen instructions (either predefined or defined by you), click OK, and KeyConfigure will start to process the text file.
 You will see a preview of the first record.
 Each field in the Purchase database will show the value it will receive as a result of the instructions.